Best College Graduation Gifts – Top 5 Best Qualified List for 2017

 Gifts to Help With Everyday Life at Home

 Moving back in with the parents may be comfortable at first, but the new grad will want to start spreading his wings sooner rather than later.
 He may do it by redecorating his room (and finally taking down that Lord of the Rings stuff), in which case a gift certificate for a poster or framing shop or a lamp store would come in handy.
 Once upon a time, a cool alarm clock would be a great idea, but every grad has an alarm on his phone.
-Today’s equivalent would be an Echo Dot, or if you have a bigger budget, a Google Home which can often be found on sale for well under $100.
+Today’s equivalent would be an Echo Dot, or if you have a bigger budget, a Google Home which can often be found on sale.

 Those gifts would be appreciated just as much by a graduate moving into his first real living space.
 However, there are many more possibilities to consider.
 For example, who has sheets, towels, pots, lamps or a coffeemaker when they’re just setting up an apartment?
 True, those aren’t “sexy” gifts.
 But when the grad steps out of his shower and realizes he only owns a few ratty towels (ones whose history he’d prefer not to remember), he’ll be awfully grateful for that set of towels he got as a graduation gift.
 A gift card for Crate and Barrel or the Container Store can work just as well.